Sambitswain15/Sambitswain15/README.md

 ---

-## 🚀 Open To
+## 🔍 Open To Opportunities

-- 💼 Full-Time QA / SDET Roles
+- 💼 Full-Time SDET / QA Engineering Roles
-- 🧪 Freelance Automation Projects
+- 🧪 Automation Consulting or Freelance Projects
 - 🌍 Open Source QA Contributions
-- 🎤 QA Talks, Training, & Mentorship
+- 🎤 Conferences / Tech Talks / QA Mentorship

+_“Let’s deliver clean code, bug-free experiences, and build products people trust.”_

 ---

-⭐ If you like my work, consider giving a ⭐ to support my projects!
+⭐ Star this profile if you liked it
+🔁 Fork or reach out if you'd like to collaborate!
-Let’s build high-quality, bug-free software together.
+🛡️ Let’s test the future — together.
-_“Because great products deserve great testing.”_

----